2lag/three/readme.md

 ### todo
+ - add togglable onscreen controls w/ joystick

+ - add hideable keybind list somewhere ( top / bottom right )

  - fix textures, still not 100% correct ( ONLY ON LIKE SOME QUAKE FACES )
    - all seem to be inverted horizontally, and some seem to be offset improperly, but trenchbroom has no issue rendering so i don't know where the problem lies
    - [here](https://github.com/TrenchBroom/TrenchBroom/blob/master/common/src/mdl/UVCoordSystem.h) || [here](https://github.com/TrenchBroom/TrenchBroom/blob/master/common/src/mdl/MapFormat.cpp)
  - ^^ texture problem may be result of not parsing brush properties/headers, not 100% sure though

- - make better movement controller that incorporates delta time AND works w touch controls ( mayb onscreen ? idk )
-   - unless its okay on mobile ( this should be tested alr )
-   - if it doesn't work well, copy [this](https://github.com/sbuggay/bspview/blob/master/src/CameraControls.ts) and add onscreen control/joystick as well as keybound ctls

- - add hideable keybind list somewhere ( top / bottom right )

  - make loading/parsing & running faster
    - profile site w ff dev ed